katexiou/scGen-scPRAM-cellOT_benchmarking_workflows/README.md

 ## Citation

-If you use these workflows, please cite the original methods and datasets, e.g.:
+If you use these workflows, please cite the original methods and datasets:

 - Lotfollahi et al., scGen: Generative modeling and latent space arithmetic for single-cell perturbation responses.
 - Lopez et al., scVI: A deep generative model for single-cell transcriptomics.